Olive Oil and Cannabis-Infused CBD for Skin and Hair Care | DIY Cosmetics

 3. Strain and Store

-Use the strainer or a cheesecloth to remove plant bits.
+Use a strainer or a cheesecloth to remove plant bits.
 Store in a dark bottle, away from sunlight.
 Your oil should last 18 to 24 months when stored properly.

 Infusing cannabis into Olive oil to make CBD oil